SAFCSP-Team/c-sharp-oop/README.md

 - Understand the fundamentals of Object-Oriented Programming (OOP).
 - Learn how to create and manage classes and objects.
-- Understand C# features such as managed and unsafe code.
+- Understand the difference between abstract classes and interfaces.

 # Table of content